shamanking176/Horiseon-Website/README.md

 ## Description

 This website was created to show the main resources that Horsieon supply and what the focus of the company is.
-This includes:

--Search Engnie Optimization
--Online Reputation Management
--Social Media Marketing
+This includes, Search Engnie Optimization, Online Reputation Management, and Social Media Marketing.

 ## Features